When it comes to first aid, there are two main types of bandages.

-With eye injuries, it is important that you bandage both eyes.
-The reason for this is to stop your eyes from moving: if one eye moves, the injured eye will move also.
+With eye injuries, you must bandage both eyes.
+The reason for this is to stop your eyes from moving: if one eye moves, the injured eye will move too.

 The video below uses a roller bandage to hold a plastic cup over the eye.
 This is the ideal way to treat an eye injury.
-In a pinch, you could use a use a triangular bandage (folded as a cravat) over both eyes.
+You could use a triangular bandage (folded as a cravat) over both eyes in a pinch.

 8. Fractured Jaw

 If SHTF and a fight breaks out, you could find yourself treating a fractured jaw.
 A triangular bandage is ideal for immobilizing the jaw.
 Start under the chin and bring the bandage up over the head.
 The sides of the bandage will meet above one ear and then be tied around the forehead.

 9. Shoulder Injuries